markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 There are just a few more things we want to do at this point.
 Notice how the navigation items seem to be up against the left-hand side, closer to the `h1`?
 Well we can adjust that easily using a property that works in flexbox containers called `justify-content`.

-> DEEP DIVE: The `justify-content` property is one that only applies to elements with a `display` property value of `flex` or `grid`.
-It allows you to control spacing between child elements with different values:
+> DEEP DIVE: The `justify-content` property is one that only applies to elements with a `display` property value of `flex` or `grid` (more on that later).
+It allows you to control spacing between child elements with these values:
 >
 > - **`flex-start`**: This is the default value if nothing is provided and is the most "normal" value.
 It left justifies all of the elements in the container.
 > ![Flexbox with flex-start justification](assets/lesson-2/300-justify-flex-start.jpeg)